emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Also note that `libgreeting`{:.language-shell .highlight} is passed as a parameter to the function, and its value is the result of calling the function defined in the lib's `default.nix`{:.language-shell .highlight} file with the same `greeting`{:.language-shell .highlight} parameter passed to this function.

-The Derivation returned by this function, from Nix's point of view, is completely determined by its inputs[^inputbased].
+The Derivation returned by this function, from the Nix Package Manager's point of view, is completely determined by its inputs[^inputbased].
 The key variable input is `libgreeting`{:.language-shell .highlight}, and that input is a Derivation that results from calling the function defined in `lib/default.nix`{:.language-shell .highlight} with the `greeting`{:.language-shell .highlight} parameter.

 Here's `lib/default.nix`{:.language-shell .highlight}: